hyperledger/besu-docs/docs/HowTo/Configure/Configure-TLS.md

 description: Configure TLS
 <!--- END of page meta data -->

-# Configure TLS
+# Configure TLS for HTTP JSON-RPCs

-Hyperledger Besu supports TLS for inbound communication.
+Hyperledger Besu supports TLS for inbound HTTP JSON-RPCs.
 For example, you can configure TLS for communication between EthSigner and Besu.

-Use the command line to configure TLS.

-Besu only supports password-protected PKSC #12 keystore files.
+Private keys and certificates must be stored in a password-protected PKCS #12 file.

 **Prerequisites**: